Chairperson: Rebecca L. Sanders, Ph.D.

 In the integrated practicum, practical assignments in a working enterprise enhance the “learn from doing” opportunity beyond the typical assigned exercises, case studies, and student projects.
 The student adviser works with a participating employer and the student to ensure a tight integration between course work and work assignments.
 Together they pair work assignments and courses to provide the simultaneous acquisition of foundational knowledge, professional skills, and professional experience.
 The integration of course work and experience begins in the first semester of the program and must continue through graduation.

-The integrated practicum curriculum path meets the 36 credit requirement of Plan B through a minimum of 24 credits of course work (of which at least 12 credits must be at the 6000-level), 6 credits in the MSCS 6390 Professional Seminar in Computing, and 6 credits in MSCS 6965 Curriculum Integrated Practicum in Computing.
+The integrated practicum curriculum path meets the 36 credit requirement of Plan B through a minimum of 24 credits of course work (of which at least 12 credits must be at the 6000-level), students may choose 6 credits in the MSCS 6390 Professional Seminar in Computing, and 6 credits in MSCS 6965 Curriculum Integrated Practicum in Computing.
 Each 300-350 hours of integrated work experience earn one practicum credit.
 During the final practicum session, students will earn an additional practicum credit for a comprehensive paper demonstrating their competency in their primary career focus through accomplishments in their work assignments.

 Additional considerations include: